androidacy-user/mgskfixes/README.md

 ## Fix {x} is needed on my device

-Join the supp group and let me know and I'll add it in
+Join the support group and let me know and I'll add it in

 ## Credits